bxparks/rpn83p/USER_GUIDE.md

 > ![Err: Division By 0](docs/rpn83p-errorcode-division-by-0.png)

-The number in parenthesis is the internal numerical value of the error code, intended for debugging.

 The TI SDK documentation does not explain the source of most of these error codes, and I can reproduce only a small number of errors in the RPN83P app, marked by (`*`) above.